icsharpcode/ILSpy/ICSharpCode.ILSpyX/MermaidDiagrammer/Wiki.md

-﻿# netAmermaid
+﻿# Generating diagrammers

-An automated documentation tool for visually exploring [.NET assemblies](https://learn.microsoft.com/en-us/dotnet/standard/assembly/) (_*.dll_ files) along type relations using rapid diagramming.
+ILSpy may be used as an automated documentation tool for visually exploring [.NET assemblies](https://learn.microsoft.com/en-us/dotnet/standard/assembly/) (_*.dll_ files) along type relations using rapid diagramming.